john-abou/smart-savings/README.md

 * Admin users can add, edit, and delete items from the database.
 They can also view a list of all users and edit the account type.
 * Users are able to purchase items from the cart.

-## Deployment

-The application has been deployed to Heroku and can be accessed at https://puppeteers-bazaar.herokuapp.com/.

 ## Authors